American defense of Taiwan: 2001 Bush statements

-In 2001, the new U.S. government viewed the People's Republic of China as a strategic competitor and adopted a tougher policy.
-On April 24, the U.S. announced a deal with Taiwan consisting of three arms deals.
-On April 25, newly inaugurated POTUS George W. Bush stated on ABC's Good Morning America that the U.S. decision to sell Taiwan this package of weapons was "the right package for the moment."
-He also emphasized that the U.S. would "do whatever it took to defend herself," or, in other words, would do everything possible to assist Taiwan in defending itself.
-The media interpreted this as an indication that the U.S. was prepared to directly intervene in a Taiwan Strait conflict.
-Bush's statement marked a shift in U.S. policy from "strategic ambiguity" to "strategic clarity."
+In 2001, the Bush administration identified the People's Republic of China as a strategic competitor and adopted a more assertive policy.
+On April 24, the U.S. announced three arms deals with Taiwan.
+The next day, President George W. Bush described the package as “the right package for the moment” and stated the U.S. would “do whatever it took to defend herself,” a remark widely interpreted as signaling a shift from “strategic ambiguity” to “strategic clarity.”